-Senior Lecturer in Psychology and the College
+Senior Instructional Professor in Psychology and the College

-Director of the Undergraduate Research Initiative in Psychology
+Director, Undergraduate Studies in Psychology and Undergraduate Research Initiative in Psychology

 Office phone: (773) 834-2712